disclaimer

 • In-person visits & phone calls:

-This method largely depends on knowing the facility of incarceration, i.e., local jail or state prison.
-To find the address of a local county or city jail, visit the Sheriff Department’s official website.
+This method primarily depends on knowing the incarceration facility, i.e., local jail or state prison.
+To find the address of a regional county or city jail, visit the Sheriff Department's official website.
 A general web search with the name of the county + jail will help find this information.
 Searchers interested in state prisons need not perform this search.
-The Missouri Department of Corrections maintains a list of the contact information of correctional facilities in the state.
+The Missouri Department of Corrections maintains a list of the state's contact information for correctional facilities.

 • Online search:

 Finding an inmate in a county or city jail is no different: the requester must know the necessary details.
-However, unlike Offender Search, a central repository, the local law enforcement maintains databases specific to that jurisdiction.
-These local databases are also known as inmate rosters, and the Sheriff’s Office is in charge of updating information on these rosters.
+However, unlike Offender Search, a central repository, local law enforcement maintains databases specific to that jurisdiction.
+These local databases are also known as inmate rosters, and the Sheriff's Office is in charge of updating information on these rosters.
 Thus, to find information on an inmate in any county, visit the official website of the County Sheriff.
-For example, Laclede County Sheriff Office maintains an inmate roster, and Boone County Sheriff maintains an online list of detainees.
+For example, the Laclede County Sheriff's Office maintains an inmate roster, and the Boone County Sheriff's Office maintains an online list of detainees.

 How Can I Find an Inmate for Free in Missouri?

-Generally, a person who is interested in finding inmate records must cover the cost of searching and reproducing such records.
-However, requesters may submit an appeal for a fee waiver to the record custodian.
-If granted, then he/she may find inmate records free.
+Generally, a person interested in finding inmate records must cover the cost of searching and reproducing such records.
+However, requesters may appeal to the record custodian for a fee waiver.
+If granted, the requester may find inmate records free of charge.

 How to Find Old Inmate Records in Missouri